-SUBMISSIONS ARE OPEN FOR 2018
+SUBMISSIONS ARE CLOSED FOR 2018

 Superfest showcases films that explore and celebrate disability as a creative and generative force in film and culture.
 We screen films for more than 500 people each year and host filmmakers from around the globe.
 Submit your film today to take part in this dynamic international event.